Erisos

 Erisos (Έρισος) is a former municipality on the island of Kefalonia, Ionian Islands, Greece.
 Since the 2019 local government reform it is part of the municipality Sami, of which it is a municipal unit.
 It is located in the northernmost part of the island and has a land area of 78.114 km².
-Its population was 1,472 at the 2011 census.
-The seat of the municipality was in Vasilikades but more known are the two small harbours Fiskardo and Asos.
+Its population was 1,601 at the 2021 census.
+The seat of the municipality was in Vasilikiades but more known are the two small harbours Fiskardo and Asos.
 Other towns are Antipáta, Mesovoúnia, and Komitáta.